ac-repatterning/intelligence/docs/sections/expert/forecasting.md

 # the forecasting models

 The latest river level forecasting models are convolutional neural network models, i.e., deep neural network models.
 Again, each gauge station has its model.
-For a preview of model attributes, for a few gauges, study the previews section artefacts.
+Initially, models re-training will occur often; more details upcoming.

 ## previews